ersenbasaransen/docker-dotnetcore-api/README.md

 Now the image is running as a container.

 **The “-p” flag** – this is a port-mapping, in this case it’s saying map port 8080 on local PC to port 80 of the container.

+### 3.2 - See the app in the browser

-So to access the api, we need to use port 8080 as follows:
+To access the API, we need to use port 8080 as follows:

 ![image-20200719130322937](img/image-20200719130322937.png)

 This will map through to the “Exposed” port 80 specified in the Dockerfile, you should see the same output as before.

-### *3.2 - See the Currently Running Container*
+### *3.3 - See the Currently Running Containers*

 ```
 $ docker ps